ChorusOne/opus-pool-sdk/book/guide/6-burning-os-eth.md

 });
 ```

-For an example implementation of the burning function, see the demo project [here][burn-usage].
+For an example implementation of the burn function, please see the demo project [here][burn-usage].

 ## Next Steps